zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 * Neither `std::move` nor `std::forward` do anything at runtime.
 * Move requests on const objects are treated as copy requests.

-### Distinguish universal references from rvalue references
+### Itemm 24: distinguish universal references from rvalue references

-If you see T&& in source code, it's not always rvalue reference.
+If you see `T&&` in source code, it's not always rvalue reference.

 ```cpp
 void f(Widget&& param);             // rvalue reference